If you're a teacher thinking about when you should retire, you have a lot to consider.

-It's good to know when you are eligible to recieve pension benefits, but this doesn't necessarily mean you'll want to retire as soon as you are eligible.
+It's good to know when you are eligible to receive pension benefits, but this doesn't necessarily mean you'll want to retire as soon as you are eligible.
 Many financial, personal, emotional, physical factors should be considered in your decision.
 We will get to those.

-First, let's look at the nuts of bolts of retirement benefits. and other In Indiana, according to the INPRS, when you have at least 10 years of service in a TRF- or PERF-covered position, you are considered vested.
+First, let's look at the nuts of bolts of retirement benefits.
+In Indiana, according to the INPRS, when you have at least 10 years of service in a TRF- or PERF-covered position, you are considered vested.
 This means you qualify to receive a monthly pension benefit, once you meet age and service requirements.

 To apply for a regular (unreduced) retirement benefit, you must be:

 - age 65 or older with at least 10 years of service credit,

 - between age 60 and 64 with at least 15 years of service credit, or